 As parents, we want our teens to feel confident about who they are.
-We cross our fingers the encouragement and support we’ve given them up to this point has been enough to build a strong self-esteem.
+We cross our fingers that the encouragement and support we’ve given them up to this point has been enough to build strong self-esteem.

 The reality is the teenage years are full of change.

 A teen's brain experiences a “reorganization” that can leave both parents and teens feeling overwhelmed, exhausted, and confused.